Executive Briefing Protocol: The 4 Thinking Styles You Must Consider

 - Understand The 4 Thinking Styles

-- Create excellent presentations with the four styles in mind, so you can tailor your message to appeal to those thinking styles instead of your own
+- Create presentations with the four styles in mind, so you can tailor your message to appeal to those thinking styles instead of your own

-- Learn/use the 7 Questions template
+- Learn to use the 7 Questions template

 The 4 Thinking Styles is an adaptation of Dr. Bernice McCarthy’s 4MAT learning style system developed to enhance the educational experience of students.

-The 4 Thinking Styles You Must Consider
+The Four Thinking Styles

-1. The “Why” Thinkers
+“Why” Thinkers

-2. The “What” Thinkers
+“What” Thinkers

 These individuals want their “what-based questions” answered, such as: What is the science?
 What is the history?
 What is the cost?
 What is the background?

-3. The “How” Thinkers
+“How” Thinkers

-4. The “What If” Thinkers
+“What If” Thinkers

 This group consists of two different mindsets.

-- The What If positive thinkers want to know how the new idea connects to the bigger vision and all the possible outcomes of implementing the new idea.
+The What If positive thinkers want to know how the new idea connects to the bigger vision and all the possible outcomes of implementing the new idea.

 The 7 Questions Template